Leaking Water Heater? Learn How to Handle It Like a Pro

 Tank

 The water heater uses the tank for storage.
 Also, this is the place where your water is heated.
-Typically, the cylindrical tank is made of steel along lined with glass or relevant material to prevent corrosion.
+Typically, the cylindrical tank is made of steel lined with glass or a relevant material to prevent corrosion.

 Drain Valve